← All varieties

 Not described in source.

-Flesh and Flavor: White flesh (Coxe, Elliott).
-Tender, with a subacid juice (Downing).
-Beach describes it as subacid.
-Elliott describes the flesh as white, coarse, sharp acid.
-Coxe states it is deficient in point of richness and flavour.
-Downing rates it Good.
+Flesh white (Coxe, Elliott); tender (Downing, Bunyard); coarse (Elliott).
+Juice subacid (Downing, Beach, Bunyard); Elliott describes the flavor as sharp acid.
+Coxe notes it is deficient in point of richness and flavour.
+Downing rates it "Good."

 Season